home-assistant/home-assistant.io/source/_integrations/private_ble_device.markdown

 Your device must be on and broadcasting in range before adding it to Home Assistant - we check that it's visible to validat your IRK is correct.

-There are 2 common representations for encoding an IRK - base64 encoding or hex encoding.
+There are two common representations for encoding an IRK - base64 encoding or hex encoding.
 This integration supports both.

 ## Getting your Identity Resolving Key